 5. House sitting or pet sitting

 There are several organizations that coordinate supply and demand.
 Choose one that has good reviews and that offers two-way reviewing for both sitters and owners.
-There is some initial investing because subscriptions to these organisations cost money.
+There is some initial investment because subscriptions to these organizations cost money.
 But it’s a great way to spend your holidays and see a lot of the world.